Skip to content

 States auto-update if the state is an expression and a dependent state changes.

-States trigger both a press and release, so to actions look like any joystick button.
+States trigger both a press and release event, so to actions look like any joystick button and no different from pressing and releasing a physical button.

 Modes